-Tennessee Law of Civil Trial - Second Edition Available Soon!
+Tennessee Law of Civil Trial - Second Edition Now Available!

 Let's face it: getting ready for trial is hard.
 So much work needs to be done.
 Exhibit binders need to be prepared, witnesses need to be prepped, motions in limine need to be drafted, subpoenas need to be issued, jury instructions need to be submitted, trial briefs need to be written, voir dire questions need to be developed, opening statements need to be crafted, direct and cross examinations need to be prepared, and so forth and so on.
 And, of course, all of this work needs to be done while still handling all of the normal day to day legal work such as client meetings, motion hearings, phone calls with opposing counsel, the endless onslaught of emails, etc. By the time you get to trial, most lawyers are tired and stressed.

 Then, trial starts and you are working grueling hours and trying to address last minutes issues that arise such as juror questions, both during the presentation of the evidence and during jury deliberations.
 (As we like to say at The Law Offices of John Day: there is a reason they call it a trial.)
 Finally, as any trial lawyer knows, the work is not over after the jury returns its verdict.
 Any number of motions may be filed: a motion for JNOV, motion for new trial, motion for additur, etc. Needless to say, if you can streamline any of part of this process or quickly respond to an unexpected issue, you want to do it.

 The book was first published in 2014.
 The Second Edition is available now and includes updated case law and rule citations.
 Two chapters have been substantially revised because of a new Tennessee Supreme Court opinion that materially changed the law.